dshills/goauto/README.md

 Task automation for grownups.
 GoAuto is a package that makes building a native executable tailored to a specific work flow, simple.

-Here is a complete example of a Go build process triggered by any source file in a project changing.
+Here is a complete example of a Go build and test process triggered by any source file in a project changing.
+The workflows are run concurrently.

 ```go
 package main